isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-tables/c-mask-data.md

 ---
 description: Masking refers to selecting a subset of your data or a subset of the elements in a dimension.
-seo-description: Masking refers to selecting a subset of your data or a subset of the elements in a dimension.
-seo-title: Mask data
 solution: Analytics
 title: Mask data
 topic: Data workbench